University of Virginia Health System

 The University of Virginia (UVA) Health System is an academic health care center associated with the University of Virginia in Charlottesville.
 The health system includes a medical center (with main hospital, children's hospital, and clinic network), school of medicine, school of nursing, and health sciences library.
 The health system provides inpatient and outpatient care and patient education and conducts medical research and education.

 Based in Charlottesville, the Health System also operates satellite locations throughout Virginia, in Albemarle, Amherst, Augusta, Campbell, Fluvanna, Louisa, Nelson, and Orange counties.

 The first medical degrees granted by UVA were awarded in 1828.
 The University of Virginia Hospital, designed by architect Paul J. Pelz, opened in 1901.

-In 1995, the maternity ward of the University Medical Center mixed up two newborn babies and sent them home with wrong parents.
-This was not discovered until summer of 1998 and the children ended up being raised with the unintended families.
-This incident has garnered international media attention for years.

 The UVA Health System's patient care, research and medical education are frequently ranked highly by several ranking systems.
 In 2016 and 2017, U.S. News & World Report ranked UVAHS as the number one hospital in Virginia.